Review of free HTML editors

 Hi Willem and thanks for the extra info.

-5. Stas Says:
+5. Stas says:

 I use free PHP/HTML/CSS/JavaScript editor – Codelobster PHP Edition